saiteja2016938/qnx-systems-playground/README.md

 The key things I achieved:
 - Built my own project environment from scratch.
-- Created all required "Makefile, build files, and header files**.
+- Created all required "Makefile, build files, and header files".
 - Automated the building and running process using the Makefile.
 - Understood the flow of execution between server and client programs.
 - Successfully rebuilt and executed the server and client code so that they communicate with each other.